 Complete Streets are just as diverse as their road users.
 They can take on unique shapes and sizes, and flourish in communities small, large, urban, suburban, and rural.
 And while Complete Streets must be equitable, anti-oppressive, and adapt to change, there is no singular approach to creating a vibrant and successful Complete Street.

 Complete Streets in Canada

-There is growing interest across Canada, with Complete Streets policies passed in several municipalities including Calgary (2009), Waterloo (2010), Edmonton (2013), Ajax (2013), Ottawa (2013), Toronto (2014), Vancouver (2017), and Greater Sudbury (2018).
-In addition to policies, Canadian cities are starting to produce Complete Streets guidelines, most notably in Edmonton (2013), Calgary (2011), Toronto (2016), and Saskatoon (2017).
+There continues to be growing interest in Complete Streets across Canada.
+Some Canadian municipalities that have passed Complete Streets policies are Calgary (2009), Waterloo (2010), Edmonton (2013), Ajax (2013), Ottawa (2013), Toronto (2014), Vancouver (2017), Québec City (2017), and Greater Sudbury (2018).
+In addition to policies, some Canadian cities have produced Complete Streets guidelines, most notably in Edmonton (2013), Calgary (2011), Toronto (2016), and Saskatoon (2017).
 With the update to the Greater Golden Horseshoe Growth Plan in May 2017, Ontario became the first province to adopt a Complete Streets policy for both new and refurbished streets.